Posterior convergence rates for estimating large precision matrices using graphical models: Proofs

 for some constants $M_4,m_4,m_4'>0$ depending on $\ep_0$ only.

-Now, as a $G$-Wishart prior gives rise to a $k$-banded structure, as arguing in the bounding of (\ref{term1}) and using (\ref{eqn:OmegaandW}), we have that, for some $M_5,m_5,m_5'>0$, and all $|t|<m_5'$,
+Now, as a $G$-Wishart prior gives rise to a $k$-banded structure, as arguing in the bounding of (\ref{term1}) and using (\ref {eqn:OmegaandW}), we have that, for some $M_5,m_5,m_5'>0$, and all $|t|<m_5'$,

-The reduction in the number of terms in the rows from $p$ to $(2k+1)$ arises due to the fact that the $G$-Wishart posterior preserves the banded structure of the precision matrix.
-Choosing $t = A(n^{-1}\log p)^{-1/2}$, with $A$ sufficiently large, we get
+The reduction in the number of terms in the rows from $p$ to $(2k+1)$ is possible due to the fact that the $G$-Wishart posterior preserves the banded structure of the precision matrix.
+Choosing $t = A(n^{-1}\log p)^{1/2}$, with $A$ sufficiently large, we get